nodejs/node/doc/api/cli.md

 Node.js will write no more than `max_count` snapshots to disk).

-When generating snapshots, garbage collection may be triggered and bring the heap usage down, therefore multiple snapshots may be written to disk before the Node.js instance finally runs out of memory.
+When generating snapshots, garbage collection may be triggered and bring the heap usage down.
+Therefore multiple snapshots may be written to disk before the Node.js instance finally runs out of memory.
 These heap snapshots can be compared to determine what objects are being allocated during the time consecutive snapshots are taken.
 It's not guaranteed that Node.js will